hansjhoffman/alt-lang/Docs.md

 ## Frameworks

-- Rax -> web framework similar to Elixir's Phoenix
+- Rax -> web framework similar to Elixir's Phoenix, or IHP
 - Something similar to Elixir's Ecto
 - Formatter like Go & Elm
 - CLI tool like Elixir's mix